sadofriod/deskgame/docs/test-cases/boundary-tests.md

 - Reject when gameState != wait
 - Reject when playerCount >= 10
 - Reject duplicate openId
+- Reassign seat numbers contiguously after a player leaves in lobby stage

-## StartGame
+## UpdateRoomConfig

 ### Success

-- Given ownerOpenId matches and playerCount in 5-10
+- Given ownerOpenId matches and currentStage = lobby
-- When StartGame is submitted
+- When UpdateRoomConfig is submitted
-- Then DealService and EnvironmentDeckService are called
-- And CardsDealt is emitted
+- Then RoomConfigUpdated is emitted
-- And gameState = start, currentStage = night
+- And roomConfig is persisted

 ### Validation

 - Reject if openId is not owner
 - Reject if playerCount < 5 or playerCount > 10
+- Reject if currentStage != lobby

-## SubmitAction
+## SetReady

 ### Success

-- Given currentStage = action and player is alive
+- Given currentStage = lobby and room player count matches configured playerCount
-- When SubmitAction is submitted
+- When SetReady is submitted by each player
-- Then ActionSubmitted is emitted
+- Then PlayerReadyStateChanged is emitted for each player
+- And when all players are ready, RoleSelectionStarted is emitted
+- And gameState = selecting, currentStage = roleSelection

 ### Validation

+- Reject if currentStage != lobby
+- Reject unknown player

+## ConfirmRoleSelection

+### Success

+- Given currentStage = roleSelection and candidate roles were generated
+- When each player confirms one role from their own candidate list
+- Then RoleSelectionCompleted is emitted
+- And EnvironmentDeckService is called
+- And gameState = playing, currentRound = 1, currentStage = bet

+### Validation

+- Reject if currentStage != roleSelection
+- Reject roleId outside player candidate list
+- Reject duplicate selection after confirmation

+## SubmitBet

+### Success

+- Given currentStage = bet and player is alive
+- When SubmitBet is submitted
+- Then BetSubmitted is emitted

+### Validation

-- Reject if currentStage != action
+- Reject if currentStage != bet
-- Reject if actionCard is empty
+- Reject if payload contains neither an actionCard nor an explicit pass choice
 - Reject if player is not alive
 - Ensure requestId is idempotent per player per stage

-## RevealEnvironment

-### Success

-- Given currentStage = env
-- When RevealEnvironment is executed
-- Then EnvironmentRevealed is emitted with floor and environmentCard

-### Validation

-- Reject if currentStage != env

 ## SubmitVote

 ### Success

-- Given currentStage = vote and player is alive
+- Given currentStage = discussionVote and player is alive
 - When SubmitVote is submitted
 - Then VoteSubmitted is emitted with votePowerAtSubmit

 ### Validation

-- Reject if currentStage != vote
+- Reject if currentStage != discussionVote
 - Reject if voteTarget is empty
 - Reject if player is not alive
+- Reject if player passed bet and therefore has no vote right

 ## AdvanceStage